 Have I Got News For You is a topical and satirical entertainment panel show and as such contains jokes and provocative comment rather than genuine political reporting or debate.
-The guest host's material, including the questions and extra jokes he has
+The guest host's material, including the questions and extra jokes

-20 years and we don't believe the way the subject of Scotland was handled in this edition would have gone against audience expectations for the show.
+over the last 20 years and we don't believe the way the subject of Scotland was handled in this edition would have gone against audience expectations for the show.

 We received complaints about this broadcast - some viewers were disappointed by the comments made about the late Lady Thatcher.

 HIGNFY s agenda is set by the biggest news stories of the week.
 Given the enormous amount of TV and newspaper comment on the life and achievements of Lady Thatcher, it was impossible to ignore the story.

 HIGNFY's purpose is to be entertaining as well as satirical and it has a tradition of irreverence and sailing as close to the wind as possible on the subjects it covers.
 The very fact that the programme covered the death of Lady Thatcher was

 always going to infuriate some viewers, however they should know what to expect from the show after 23 years.

 If you look closely at the content of the show you will see that at no point did we make fun of Lady Thatcher herself or put forward a critique of her record -- everything was based around the reaction to her death by other politicians and public